Posts

 Image

-The Bible speaks of the “ mysteries ” of God, His ways that are hidden from this world’s “wisdom” and defy human expectations.
-In his teachings, Jesus declared that not everyone can understand the “ mysteries of the kingdom .”
-It is God who reveals the deep and obscure things to whomever He pleases, and in His Son, He has done so for all the world to see.
-In the death and resurrection of the Nazarene, God has disclosed His true nature and the salvation that He now offers to all men and women.
+The mysteries of God previously hidden are revealed in Jesus of Nazareth, and especially through his Death and Resurrection .
+The Bible speaks of the “ mysteries ” of God, His ways that are hidden from and contrary to the wisdom of this world.
+Jesus declared that not everyone could understand the “ mysteries of the kingdom .”
+God reveals the deep and obscure things to whomever He pleases, and in His Son, He has done so for all the world to see.
+In Christ’s Death and Resurrection, God has disclosed His nature and the salvation that He offers to all men and women.

 Yea and Amen in Jesus